gamblePants/List_of_Pairs/README.md

 ## Purpose

 For educational purposes (mainly my own).
 An exercise using lists, arrays and for-loops.
 This is an example of a question I have seen in a programming interview.
-There are different ways of solving this question, in this case it is solved with 2 for-loops.
+Solved with 2 for-loops.

 ## How to run program